 States Where Financial Literacy Education Is Working

-Besides being a severe health danger, the coronavirus is just the latest economic challenge Americans face.
+Besides being a severe health danger, the coronavirus is just one of the latest economic challenges Americans have faced in recent years.

 Could better personal finance education help them through such challenges?